-Using Systems Analysis to Achieve Results for a Small Business!
+Using a Technology Assessment to Achieve Improved Security for a Small Business!

 In about one-quarter of the time the former consultant had spent in the prior year cleaning up viruses, I was able to ensure that the business was truly protected.